openstack/openstack-manuals/doc/config-reference/source/tables/cinder-common.rst

    * - ``use_forwarded_for`` = ``False``
      - (BoolOpt) Treat X-Forwarded-For as the canonical remote address.
 Only enable this if you have a sanitizing proxy.
    * - ``watch_log_file`` = ``False``
-     - (BoolOpt) (Optional) Uses logging handler designed to watch file system.
+     - (BoolOpt) Uses logging handler designed to watch file system.
 When log file is moved or removed this handler will open a new log file with specified path instantaneously.
-It makes sense only if log-file option is specified and Linux platform is used.
+It makes sense only if log_file option is specified and Linux platform is used.
 This option is ignored if log_config_append is set.
-   * - ``wsgi_keep_alive`` = ``True``
-     - (BoolOpt) If False, closes the client socket connection explicitly.
-Setting it to True to maintain backward compatibility.
-Recommended setting is set it to False.
    * - **[keystone_authtoken]**
      -
    * - ``memcached_servers`` = ``None``